|

 from an otherwise fairly intact body.
 None of these chopped-into-twenty-pieces

 affairs.
-If youve got photographic evidence of your basic plain,
+If youve got photographic evidence of your basic, plain,

 simple hand chop, send it my way.
+I will analyze it with the same scrutiny granted the Zapruder film.

 Until